Brayan Peña: Detroit Tigers

 On December 10, 2012, Peña signed a one-year contract with the Detroit Tigers and was the backup for Alex Avila during the 2013 season.
 He played in 71 games in 2013, and posted the best batting average of his career at .297 to go with four home runs and 22 RBIs.

 Cincinnati Reds

-Peña and the Cincinnati Reds agreed to terms on a two-year contract, covering the 2014 and 2015 seasons.
+On November 12, 2013, Peña and the Cincinnati Reds agreed to terms on a two-year contract, covering the 2014 and 2015 seasons.
 In 2014 Peña shared playing time with catcher Devin Mesoraco and played first base while first baseman Joey Votto was injured.
-By the 2014 all-star break, Peña was on his way to a career year, playing in 65 games and batting .250 with three home runs, 17 RBIs and an already career-best 12 doubles.
+By the 2014 all-star break, Peña was on his way to a career year, playing in 65 games and batting .250 with three home runs, 17 RBI and an already career-best 12 doubles.
 On November 2, 2015, Peña became a free agent.

 St. Louis Cardinals

 On November 30, 2015, Peña agreed to a two-year, $5 million contract with the St. Louis Cardinals to be the primary backup to Yadier Molina.
 In mid-December 2015, Peña accompanied an expedition to Cuba composed of former Cardinals including Joe Torre and Jon Jay, and other MLB officials and players.
 It was MLB's first visit there since 1999, and one anticipated as an important step to help normalize relations with the United States that had begun to ease earlier in the year.
 He began the season on the DL after surgery to remove loose cartilage in his left knee, which he attributed to slipping on the dugout steps in spring training.
 On July 5, 2016, Peña announced that he was planning to join the Army Reserve after the 2016 season.
 Later that day though, he was informed that he was unable to enlist because such an action would violate the terms of his contract.
 Peña chose to become an ambassador for the troops instead.
 On November 21, 2016, the Cardinals designated Peña for assignment.